Chart Color Schemes

 Health performance in Holt is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data shows significant health challenges in Holt, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions are prevalent across both younger and older age groups.
+Health data indicates significant health challenges in Holt, as assessed by AreaSearch.
+Mortality rates and chronic condition prevalence are notably high across both younger and older age groups.

-Approximately 54% (~3,426 people) have private health cover, compared to 62.4% in the Australian Capital Territory.
+Private health cover is relatively high at approximately 54% of the total population (around 3,493 people), compared to 62.4% in the Australian Capital Territory.
 Mental health issues and arthritis are the most common medical conditions, affecting 10.7 and 8.8% of residents respectively.
-64.7% of residents report no medical ailments, compared to 70.2% in the Australian Capital Territory.
-Working-age population faces notable health challenges with higher chronic condition rates.
-Holt has 15.4% (968 people) residents aged 65 and over, higher than the 14.3% in the Australian Capital Territory.
-Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.
+Conversely, 64.7% of residents report no medical ailments, compared to 70.2% in the Australian Capital Territory.
+The working-age population faces substantial health challenges due to higher chronic condition rates.
+Holt has 15.3% of residents aged 65 and over (981 people), higher than the 14.3% in the Australian Capital Territory.
+Health outcomes among seniors present some challenges, generally aligning with national rankings.

 Frequently Asked Questions - Health